-Vickie Sullivan is a Cornelia M. Jackson Professor of Political Science who teaches and studies political thought and philosophy.
+Vickie Sullivan is the Cornelia M. Jackson Professor of Political Science and teaches and studies political thought and philosophy.
 She also maintains teaching and research interests in politics and literature.

 Study Plato’s Republic, perhaps the greatest work of political philosophy ever written.

 Explore the work of Leo Strauss, one of the twentieth century’s most consequential teachers and scholars of political philosophy.